 If you do not have a persuasive defense, admit to owing the debt, or fail to respond to the lawsuit or appear in court, the presiding judge may decide to grant a judgment to the creditor.
 A judgment is a declaration by a court that the creditor has the legal right to demand a wage garnishment, a levy on the debtor’s bank accounts, and a lien on the debtor’s property.
 A creditor that is granted a judgment is called a "judgment-creditor."
 Which of these tools the creditor will use, if any, depends on the circumstances.
 We discuss each of these remedies below.

-The most common method used by judgment-creditors to enforce judgments is wage garnishment, in which a judgment creditor would contact the debtor’s employer and require the employer to deduct a certain portion of the debtor’s wages each pay period and send the money to the creditor.
-In most states, creditors are allowed to garnish between 10% and 25% of your wages, with the percentage allowed determined by each state.
-Luckily, North Carolina is one of the handful of states that do not permit wage garnishment as a means to collect judgments arising from consumer debt transactions.
+The most common method used by judgment-creditors to enforce judgments is wage garnishment, in which a judgment creditor contacts your employer and requires the employer to deduct a certain portion of your wages each pay period and send the money to the creditor.

 North Carolina garnishment restriction is found in Chapter 1, Section 362 of the North Carolina General Statutes.
 In addition, various North Carolina court cases, such as Harris v.
 Hinson, 87 N.C.
 App.
 148,360 S.E.2d 118 (1987) have confirmed that future earnings are not subject to creditor attachment for non-priority debts.